wp-plugins/wp-easycart/trunk/readme.txt

 == Changelog ==
 NOTE: ALWAYS BACKUP THE products, design, and connection FOLDERS IN YOUR PLUGIN.

+= 1.2.14 =
+* Addition - New donation widget available.
+This widget displays a goal thermometer on the product details for a donation product.
+If you put the goal amount in the specifications, e.g. 500.00, it will add up the order totals to show how close you are to reaching your goal.
+* Bug Fix - Shipping not needed for non-shippable goods (donation, downloads, or gift cards) yet was giving a shipping price for price based shipping.
+* Improvement - New linking structure available - Products and menus now use SEO friendly linking.
+* Bug Fix - Link to larger image was broken.
 = 1.2.13 =
 * Bug Fix - Sales tax with discounts bug fix.
 Discounts for products should lower the sales tax value, shipping discounts do not.
 This has been corrected.
 * Bug Fix - Small vat error corrected.